 The application of the saturator is very simple.
 A coat of saturator is applied by brush or roller to clean, dry and dust-free wood.
 A second coat may be applied in the case of very absorbent wood.
 Be careful, if you feel the need to apply 3 coats, it is because the saturator you have purchased is of low quality.
 For advice on how to apply a saturator, you can consult our guide How to maintain a wooden deck ?

 The saturator is the easiest protection product to maintain because it is not film-forming.
 Indeed, there is no need to sand or strip before applying a maintenance coat.
-A simple cleaning of the surface, or even the application of a screen for greyed wood, will suffice before applying a new protective coat.
+A simple cleaning of the surface, or even the application of a wood grey remover for greyed wood, will suffice before applying a new protective coat.

 Maintenance is still more frequent than for stain.
 About 1 to 2 years for horizontal surfaces and 2 to 5 years for vertical surfaces for a good quality saturator.